 Training, qualifications & experience

 I am a registered member of the British Association for Counsellors and Psychotherapists (BACP) and abide by their ethical framework.
-I meet regularly with a clinical supervisor to review my work and I am fully insured.
+I meet regularly with a clinical supervisor to review my work.

 My counselling training lasted for five years and the qualifications I hold are: